James Justin: Luton Town

 Justin broke into the first team in 2016–17, making his full debut at left-back in a 3–1 win at home to newly relegated Championship club Aston Villa in the EFL Cup first round on 10 August 2016.
+He received his full league debut on 24 September, in a 3–1 win over Doncaster Rovers.
 He suffered a calf injury in the warm up before Luton's 2–1 win away to Leyton Orient on 15 October, and returned to the team for a 3–1 victory away to Exeter City in the FA Cup first round on 5 November.
 After making 14 appearances in all competitions during the first half of the season playing in a number of different positions including at right-back and as a left winger, Justin signed a new two-and-a-half-year contract to keep him at Luton until the summer of 2019, with the option of a further year.
 He was named Luton Town Young Player of the Season, selected by the Luton Town management team.
 Justin scored his first professional goal in a 4–1 victory away to Accrington Stanley on 29 April 2017, but was stretchered off after he suffered an ankle ligament sprain in the following match, a 3–1 win at home to Morecambe.
 However, he recovered in time to play against Blackpool in the play-off semi-final, and started in both legs of the 6–5 aggregate defeat.
 Justin finished the season with 39 appearances and one goal.

 On 12 July 2017, Luton rejected a bid of £1 million for Justin from Championship club Nottingham Forest.
 Later that month, Justin signed a contract extension with Luton until 2020, with the option of a further year.

-His contract was extended by a further year at the end of the 2017–18 season after a promotion clause was triggered as a result of Luton's promotion to League One.
+Justin returned from the England under-19 training camp with a hamstring injury, and subsequently missed the first few matches of the 2017–18 season.
+His first match of the season came in a 2–2 draw to Tottenham Hotspur under-21s in the EFL Trophy on 15 August.
+On 14 October, Justin made his first league start and scored his first goal of the season in a 7–1 win over Stevenage.
+Justin struggled to establish his place the team, finishing the season with 22 appearances and two goals.
+However, his contract was extended by a further year at the end of the season after a promotion clause was triggered as a result of Luton's promotion to League One.